Ahmad-AL-Ahmady/Guess-My-Number-Game/README.md

 3. Commit your changes (`git commit -m 'Add some feature'`).
 4. Push to the branch (`git push origin feature/YourFeature`).
 5. Open a pull request.

-### You can also visiy this URL to play the game now: [Guess My Number](https://guess-my-number-alahmady.netlify.app/)